-We all moved away from Dad and fell apart; we didn’t want him to see us so upset.
-Once our other brother, John, had arrived, we were asked to go into a small room near the A&E department.
-I knew what was going to be said.
-Or at least I thought I did.
-We were told by the same doctor that Dad had less than two days left to live and that we had a choice – we could either take him home and give him around the clock care, or he could die in hospital.
-We all decided there and then that we were going to take him home.
-Dad hated hospitals.
+We’d been told that Dad had less than two days to live.
+We had a choice: we could either take him home and give him around the clock care, or he could die in hospital.
+We decided that we were going to take him home.

 ‘Is Nan there?’

-‘She is smiling.’
-I said ‘It looks like a happy day.’
+‘She’s smiling.’
+I said.
+‘It looks like a happy day.’
 And then I cried.
 John put a hand on my shoulder.

-Dad was in and out of consciousness and he woke up but he was confused.
-He said that he could see his Mom and Dad, (both had been dead since the mid-eighties).
-As far as my Dad was concerned he wasn’t dying, or in his own house, he was a young lad again.
+Dad was in and out of consciousness and when he woke up, he was confused.
+He said that he could see his Mom and Dad and he wondered why the TV and wall unit were in his mother’s living room.

 ‘Ang?
 What are you doing here?’